Cloy101/RotateCube/README.md

 # RotateCube

-This project is made just for demonstration mu current skills of graphics programming
+This project is made just for demonstration my current skills of graphics programming

 To compile the project you need to upload the SDL2 library, that you can find here: https://wiki.libsdl.org/SDL2/FrontPage